tower120/rc_event_queue/Readme.md

 - mpmc _(multi-producer multi-consumer)_ - lock-free read, locked write.
 - spmc _(single-producer multi-consumer)_ - lock-free read, lock-free write.

-Write operations, never block read operations.
+Write operations never block read operations.
 Performance consumer oriented.
 Mostly contiguous memory layout.

+**!!
+Important note !!** In order to use this in practice - your readers need at least sometimes to be alive, or you need a way to touch them.
+They don't need to actually consume - just calling `iter()`/`update_position()` is enough.
+See [Emergency cut](#emergency-cut).

 ### Performance

 Have VERY low CPU + memory overhead.
+Most of the time reader just do 1 atomic load per `iter()` call.
+That's all!

 #### Single-threaded.

-Read - close to `VecDeque`.
+Read - close to `VecDeque`!
 Write:
 - `mpmc` - `push` 4x slower then `VecDeque`. `extend` with at least 4 items, close to `VecDeque`.
-- `spmc` - equal to `VecDeque`.
+- `spmc` - equal to `VecDeque`!

 #### Multi-threaded.